Tellinq/yoga-book-9i/README.md

 The `device_path` in `/etc/howdy/config.ini` needs to be set to `/dev/video2`.

+### Speakers

+- Kernel <6.15 speakers will not work
+- Kernel 6.15.X: There is no speaker bass
+- Kernel 6.16+: Bass speakers work, but are stuck at 100%.
+Rest of the speakers can be controlled

+What needs to be tested: Check PCM and see if a softmixer can work around this

+### Variable refresh rate

+If you use Plasma 6+, you can use Adaptive Sync.

+### Screen brightness

+Technically, the top screen will only work out of the box.
+As this is an OLED screen, using a "fake" brightness such as redshift.

+Plasma 6+ HDR can take advantage of this.
+By enabling HDR, you can get the best of both worlds by being able to adjust screen brightness and a highee color range.

+### HDR

+This is heavily dependent on what desktop environment or window manager you choose to use.
+If you already have a device or monitor that already supports HDR on Linux, then chances are it will likely work on the Yoga Book 9i as well.

+### Start-Stop charging

+It appears that Yoga devices only support a hard set range of 75% (start) - 80% (stop).
+Please be mindful of this if you are coming from a device that let you configure this.

+This is also applicable to Windows via Vantage.

+### Intel graphics (Mesa)

+Works fine on Wayland sessions.
+I could never enter in an X11 session via GNOME or KDE.
+My recommendation anyways is to consider using Wayland for laptops.

+I do not intend to look further into X11.

+### Using a Thunderbolt 3/4 dock, USB4 dock

+Works as intended.
+Tested using Lenovo Thinkpad Universal Thunderbolt 4 Docking Station, various hubs, and an older Dell WD15 thunderbolt 3 dock

+Thinkpad docking station power button will work.
+Haven't 100% tested on Linux despite confirming on Windows.
+I expect this should work just fine.
+While not as needed as a traditional Thinkpad with a power button on the keyboard deck, it can be potentially mote convenient depending where you have the Yoga Book 9i docked

+## Others without comment
-- Camera support
+- Camera
-   - Works
 - Microphone support
+- Adaptive Sync/Variabl
+- Wi-Fi
-   - Works
+- Bluetooth
-- Speaker support
+- Suspend/Sleep
-   - Needs Kernel 6.15+, but speaker bass is not enabled due to a bug
-   - Update kernel 6.16+: Bass speakers will work, but are stuck at 100%.
-This is at least an improvement as this could be now tweaked by a soft mixer temporarily
-- "Tablet mode"
+- Power off

+## Not working

+### Tablet mode

-   - Not detected as is.
+Not detected as is.
 Possible getting around as when you arent in a laptop orientation, there is indication that a "touchpad" is turned off

-- "Software experience" missing
+### User Center software experience

+Lenovo does not make a User Center application that works with Linux.
+This is expected as this has never been advertised as such.
+I'm only reporting this here to save people from asking.

-- Maximum finger support (test with libinput debug gui)
+### Maximum finger support

+Partially tested with Libinpurt Debug GUI

-    - Cant fully test. top screen seems to detect my fingers but not all 10.
+Cant fully test. top screen seems to detect my fingers but not all 10.
 Bottom can intermittiently detect one finger, but it can be considered non existent in real world use case

-- function key support
+### Function key support

-   - For universal keys, works just fine.
-As anticipated, none of the lenovo special keys can be used ir bound to KDE shortcuts out of the box
+For universal keys, works just fine.
+As anticipated, none of the lenovo special keys can be used or bound to KDE shortcuts out of the box

+### Detecting physical keyboard attached on bottom display

+Libinput does not detect this.
+This might change if the bottom screen has full touch support.
+I will revisit this only when the bottom screen has full multi touch support.

+If you're wanting to simply turn off the bottom display, you can change the state of either display as you please with manual scripts.
+I will look into providing some if requested via an Issue.

-- copilot key
+### Copilot key

-   - Technically bindable. i never can get it to work well on KDE shortcuts on any of my copilot key supported devices anyway
+While technically bindable, I will mark this as not working fully as I can never get this to bind on any of my Copilot key devices

-- keyboard brightness
+### External keyboard brightness

-   - Cannot configure in Plasma.
+Cannot configure in Plasma.
 Must use built in function

+### Automatic rotation

+Seems to work on the top screen. however since screen orientation is flipped, this isnt ideal.
+I would not advise enabling it

+### Proximity sensor/user presence sensing

+Not supported.
+I am unsure if this is supported on any User Presence Sensing device anyways.

+## Untested

+- Ambient light sensor
-- Screen brightness
+- Power profiles
-    - Top screen can be adjusted as is.
-Bottom is set to maximum brightness.
-This can be adjusted through redshift likely. ive found turning on KDE HDR then lets you adjust both screen brightness individually, so you basically get best of both worlds with HDR contrast and brightness functionality.
+  - Plasma does provide a slider via Power Profiles Daemon.
+However, I haven't entirely tested the behavior
-- HDR support
+- Secure boot
-   - Supported on both screens
-- Adaptive sync support
-   - KDE feature.
-Supported
+  - Didnt exactly let me enroll any keys in Ventoy despite enabling 3rd party CAs in the UEFI

+## Other notes
-- default scaling on KDE vs Windows
+- Default scaling on Plasma 6.3+ vs Windows
    - Windows is 200% as with most 2800x1800 and 2560x1600 14-16" displays
    - KDE 6.3+ will default to 160% scaling on both displays
-- Start-Stop charging support
-   - Tested on Kernel 6.14 - a toggle exists.
-No option to configure further is present.
-- WiFi and Bluetooth support
-    - Both are supported out of the box
-- Intel graphics via Mesa
-    - Seems to work.
-I cannot seem to get a Plasma X11 session.
-Plasma Wayland seems to work fine as Wayland for these devices should be used anyways
-- detecting physical keyboard and turning off display
-    - Not detectable
-- "merging the two screens together" support
-    - This isnt a real thing anyways. this is just software in Windows that makes a window overflow the top taskbar and into the second acreen. could be possible with some software tweaks
-- Suspend/sleep
-    - Works
-- Power profiles (wattage and fan speeds)
-    - There is a slider in Plasma. whether they actually work I have not tested
-- Variable refresh rate
-    - As with other Windows laptops, this is not present in Linux.
-I expect this to remain until there is similar support with other Windows laptops
-- Automatic rotation
-    - Seems to work on the top screen. however since screen orientation is flipped, this isnt ideal. i wouldnt enable it
-- Secure Boot support
-    - Didnt exactly let me enroll any keys in Ventoy despite enabling 3rd party CAs in the UEFI
-- Using a Thunderbolt 3/4 dock, USB4 dock
-    - Works as intended.
-Tested using Lenovo Thinkpad Universal Thunderbolt 4 Docking Station, various hubs, and an older Dell WD15 thunderbolt 3 dock
-    - Thinkpad docking station power button will work.
-Haven't 100% tested on Linux despite confirming on Windows.
-I expect this should work just fine.
-While not as needed as a traditional Thinkpad with a power button on the keyboard deck, it can be potentially mote convenient depending where you have the Yoga Book 9i docked
-- Ambient brightness sensor support
 - Default screen
     - Top screen is the default